 • Maintain a healthy body weight

-• Quit smoking - when it comes to smoking there is no safe amount
+• Quit smoking - when it comes to smoking there is no safe amount.
+Need advice on how to quit?
+Click here.

 • Exercise at least 30 minutes a day most days of the week.

-• Set aside time to relax, engage in activities like reading, deep breathing, practicing meditation, or doing yoga.
+• Set aside time to relax, engage in activities like reading, deep breathing or yoga, or practicing meditation.

 • Limit your intake of alcohol (we recommend no more than 9 drinks per week for women and 14 drinks per week for men).